Oh Very Young

 "Oh Very Young" is a song composed by Cat Stevens.
 It was released on his 1974 album Buddha and the Chocolate Box, as well as several later "Best of..." and "Greatest Hits" albums.
 The song reached number 10 on the U.S. Billboard Hot 100 and number two Easy Listening.

+It spent 15 weeks in the Australian KMR Top-100 chart, peaking at #19 after entering on 13th May 1974.

+It was also used in the film version of The Thursday Murder Club.